mrhalleg/HallegsCommandHandler/README.md

 # HallegsCommandHandler
-A Libary to manage commands for Minecraft Spigot Plugins
+A Libary to manage commands for Minecraft Spigot Plugins.